kakwok/LLP_coffea/README.md

 voms-proxy-init
-./shell                          ## enter virtual environment [python makezip.py]              ## if you have updated anything in the `HNLprocessor` package Singularity> python runHNL.py    ## switch to runLPC in the script
+./shell                          ## enter virtual environment [python makezip.py]              ## if you have updated anything in the `HNLprocessor` package Singularity> python runHNL.py --condoq   ## switch to runLPC in the script
 ```
 Processing all samples takes about ~10 mins.